Po-Y-H/Parallel-Web-Crawler-by-OpenMP/README.md

-# Multicore Processors project: Parallel Web Crawler by OpenMP
+# Parallel Web Crawler by OpenMP

 New York University
 Multicore Processors